dfds/postmortems/PM2022-008 - CRUD operations on K8s Service resources unavailable.md

 ## Contributing Factors

 - Kyverno not being kept up-to-date due to code freeze
+- Issue with certificate chain expiry in third party application through no action of our own
+- Signs of Kyverno not being a mature project
 - If the Kyverno ClusterPolicy's 'failurePolicy' was set to 'ignore' instead of the default 'fail', the issue wouldn't have occurred
+- Issue raised but not on the 'ops day to day' board
+- Product put into production prematurely without monitoring
+- Not enough communication and coordination before product put into production

 ## Action Items

-- Monitoring on Kyverno
+- Implement monitoring on Kyverno
-- Internal documentation on our Kyverno setup
+- Create internal documentation on our Kyverno setup
+- Investigate the exact issue with certificate in the application
+- Consider if we should change the failurePolicy on ClusterPolicy resources going forward

 ## Lessons Learned

-- Consider if we should change the failurePolicy on ClusterPolicy resources going forward
+- Ensure operational issues are initially added to the 'Ops Day to Day' board

 ## Attendees

 - RF
 - EC
+- SD
+- JW
+- MM
--
+- MH

 ## Stats